DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 ## Apache Spark-SQL
 -----
-Spark-SQL is one of the most popular high-level libraries of Apache Spark targeted for processing structured datasets using the DataFrames data abstraction, and optimized by means of the Catalyst query optimizer.
+For our experiments, we opted for the defacto big data (relational) engine, i.e. Apache Spark-SQL.
+It is one of the most popular high-level libraries of Apache Spark targeted for processing structured datasets using the DataFrames data abstraction, and optimized by means of the Catalyst query optimizer.
 In this project, we use Spark-SQL for processing and querying large RDF datasets.
 In this context, SPARQL queries are mapped to SQL queries and optimized over the "Catalyst" Optimizer.

 ### Storage Backends